-After Mary’s discussion with Angel Gabriel, she expressed her willingness to accept any hardship for her vocation as mother of the Son of God.
-That was a free-will consent, and a hard one to decide.
-Mary had no foreknowledge of the hardships and the glory to follow.
+After Mary’s discussion with Angel Gabriel, she expressed her willingness to accept any hardship as part of her vocation as the mother of the Son of God.
+It was a free-will consent though a hard one to decide.
+Mary had no inkling of the hardships and the glory to follow.
 Yet, she gave her consent trusting the Lord, without waiting to consult Joseph, her friends, or relatives.
 Mary committed fully to her call.
 She undertook the sufferings with patience and did her glorious task in humility, starting with her service for Elizabeth.

 (26) In the sixth month, the angel Gabriel was sent from God to a town of Galilee called Nazareth.
 He was sent…